pyca/pynacl/docs/hashing.rst

 =========================================================

-As already hinted above, traditional cryptographic hash functions can be used as building blocks for other uses, tipically combining a secret-key with the message via some construct like the ``HMAC`` one.
+As already hinted above, traditional cryptographic hash functions can be used as building blocks for other uses, typically combining a secret-key with the message via some construct like the ``HMAC`` one.

 The :class:`~nacl.hash.blake2b` hash function can be used directly both